ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/setup_en.md

 3. In EmuHawk, go to `Tools > Lua Console`.
 This window must stay open while playing.
 4. In the Lua Console window, go to `Script > Open Script…`.
 5. Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.
-6. The emulator may freeze every few seconds until it manages to connect to the client.
-This is expected.
+6. The emulator and client will eventually connect to each other.
 The BizHawk Client window should indicate that it connected and recognized Pokemon Emerald.
 7. To connect the client to the server, enter your room's address and port (e.g. `archipelago.gg:38281`) into the top text field of the client and click Connect.